 Whole Kids Foundation unveiled the recipients of our first Young Entrepreneurs Pilot Grants aimed at supporting youth-led business programs that are improving the way kids eat through gardening, plant-forward cooking or nutrition education.
 The two grant recipients received a combined total of $33,000 to help grow their programs.

-Back to school looks different this year, but regardless of your situation, lunches still need to be prepared.
+It's back to school, and time to get organized!
 Sticking with a routine and packing lunches, or making a lunch plan, is helpful, even if you are eating at home.
 Here are some ideas to get started on being your child’s school lunch hero!

 If your kids like dipping, and if they like hummus, there are endless variations to try that can introduce new flavors via a familiar format.
 Blend in basil from your garden, top with something crunchy like sunflower seeds, or add edamame or butternut squash to change up the flavor and the color.
 Think Edamame Hummus, sweet potato or Butternut Squash Hummus, Beet Hummus (for a shockingly pink dip!), or Sunny Hummus with Dipper.